siheming/mspypeline/doc/source/workflow.rst

 * raw Intensity ("raw_log2")
 * iBAQ Intensity ("ibaq_log2")

-| Despite the choice of protein intensity, the GUI handles all data in log2 format.
+| Regardless of the choice of protein intensity, the GUI handles all data in log2 format.
 However, it is possible to analyze
-  the data without log2 scale ("lfq", "raw", "ibaq") if advanced data analysis is performed by interacting rather direct with the plotters.
+  the data without log2 scale ("lfq", "raw", "ibaq") if advanced data analysis is performed by interacting with the package programmatically.

 Normalization options